 Four years after her death, Sunanda Pushkar's husband Shashi Tharoor has been charged with abetment of suicide

-The controversial case of Sunanda Pushkar’s death has seen a new twist with Pushkar’s husband and senior Congress MP Shashi Tharoor being charged with abetment of suicide (May 14) - a case under sections 498A (husband or his relative subjecting a woman to cruelty) and 306 (abetment of suicide) of the IPC.
+The controversial case of Sunanda Pushkar’s death has seen a new twist with Pushkar’s husband and senior Congress MP Shashi Tharoor being charged with abetment of suicide on Monday (May 14) - a case under sections 498A (husband or his relative subjecting a woman to cruelty) and 306 (abetment of suicide) of the IPC.

 This has come right after he made a statement that the country was not safe in the hands of the BJP government and even added that time had come to build a country that was “productive, prosperous and safe.”